robin-raymond/zax.io/basics.md

     funcB()
 }

+// a scope combines multiple statements as if it were a single statement if true {
+    funcA()
+    funcB()
+}

+// a semi-colon `;` operator combines multiple statements as if it were a single
+// statement
+if true
+    funcA();  // this line is part of the `if` statement as normal funcB()   // this line is also part of the `if` statement as it is combined

+// if code needs to span multiple lines then the continuation '\' operator can
+// be used
+value := 2 + func() \    // continuation of statement to multiple lines
+         * 3 \
+         / 2

-// keywords are all lowercase and keywords are reserved where they are legal if condition() {
+// keywords are all lowercase and keywords are reserved only where they may be
+// legally used
+if condition() {
 } else {
 }

-// Additional nested multiline comments
+// Additional nested multiline comments are supported /**
-/**
   Nested multi
 /**